phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 We begin with a feature that was originally introduced in pandas 1.0 and has been around for quite some time.
 The ``StringDtype`` is relatively mature and can be used without expecting any problems.

-Historically, pandas represented string data as NumPy object.
+Historically, pandas represented string data through NumPy arrays with dtype ``object``.
 NumPy object data is stored as an array of pointers that point to the actual data in memory.
-This makes iterating over an array of strings very slow, since the data are not contiguous in memory. pandas 1.0 intially introduced a string dtype, that allowed easier operations on strings.
+This makes iterating over an array of strings very slow. pandas 1.0 intially introduced a string dtype that allowed easier operations on strings.
 This dtype was still backed by Python strigs and thus, wasn't very performant either.
 Rather, it provided a clear abstraction of string data.